-Aloha and Welcome to Hawai'i's State Parks!
+Aloha and Welcome to Hawai'i State Parks!

 Hawai'i is the most remote land mass on earth.
-Its reputation for unsurpassed natural beauty is reflected in its parks.
-Hawai'i's state park system is comprised of 51 state parks encompassing nearly 30,000 acres on the 5 major islands.
-The park environments range from landscaped grounds with developed facilities to wildland areas with trails and primitive facilities.
+Its reputation for unsurpassed natural beauty is reflected in our parks that span mauka to makai (mountains to the sea).
+Hawai'i's state park system is comprised of 50 state parks, scenic waysides, and historic sites encompassing nearly 30,000 acres on the 5 major islands.
+The park environments range from landscaped grounds with developed facilities to wildland areas with rugged trails and primitive facilities.